 While CDs may currently require little trade-off between risk and reward, investing in them does require you to give up easy access to your cash in return for income.
 If you want to keep some of that liquidity while also maximizing yield, you may want to consider building what is known as a CD ladder.
 A ladder is an assortment of CDs with various maturity dates.
 It may include a mix of higher-yielding, longer-term CDs along with those that will mature sooner and return cash to you to use as you wish.

 How to build a CD ladder

 A typical ladder might include CDs that mature in 6 months, 12 months, 18 months, and 2 years.
 At 6 months, the first CD reaches maturity, the 12-month CD has 6 months remaining until it matures, and the 18-month CD has 12 months.
-At that time, you could then take the principal from the first maturing CD and use it to pay expenses, invest in stocks or bonds for the longer term, or extend your ladder by buying a new 2-year CD.
+At that time, you could then take the principal from the first maturing CD and use it to pay your bills, invest in stocks or bonds for the longer term, or extend your ladder by buying a new 2-year CD.